shamshadM/shamshadm.github.io/_teaching/designs.md

 {: .text-justify}
 The main idea of the HC design is to enhance the accuracy of selecting superior plants by controlling local competition and micro-environmental variation without requiring heavy replication.
 Because each plant is compared primarily with its immediate neighbours, breeders can better distinguish genetic performance from environmental noise.
 This makes the design particularly useful in early-generation selection, where large populations are evaluated and only a small number of superior individuals are retained for further breeding.
 A detailed and systematic explanation of honeycomb design can be found in the [Blog Post](/posts/2026/05/honeycomb-design-analysis/)
 {: .text-justify}

+## Factorial Experimental Design
+A **Factorial Experimental Design** is an experimental strategy in which **two or more factors are varied simultaneously**, and all possible combinations of their levels are studied.
+This allows researchers to:

+- Estimate the **main effect** of each factor
+- Detect **interactions** between factors
+- Draw conclusions over a wide range of conditions
+- Use experimental resources more efficiently than one-factor-at-a-time (OFAT) experiments
+>**Key principle:** In a factorial design, every factor combination appears in the experiment — making it possible to separate the independent effect of each factor *and* assess how factors influence each other.

+A detailed and systematic explanation of factorial experimental design can be found in the [Blog Post](/posts/2026/05/factorial-experimental-design/)

+## Split Plot Design
+A **Split Plot Design** is a type of experimental design used when one or more factors are difficult or expensive to randomize at the level of individual experimental units.
+It is widely used in agricultural field trials, industrial experiments, and manufacturing studies.

+The design partitions experimental units into two levels:

+- **Whole plots** — the larger units to which the hard-to-change factor (the *whole-plot factor*) is applied
+- **Subplots** — subdivisions of whole plots, to which the easy-to-change factor (the *subplot factor*) is applied

+>**Key idea:** Whole-plot factors are randomized among whole plots; subplot factors are randomized within each whole plot.

+The blog provides a detailed and systematic explanation of split plot design, including its concepts, structure, and applications — [Read the blog](/posts/2026/05/split-plot-design/)

+## Strip Plot Design
+A **Strip Plot Design** (also called a **Criss-Cross Design**) is an experimental layout used when **two factors are both difficult or costly to randomise** at the level of individual plots.
+It is a natural extension of the split plot concept but treats both factors symmetrically — neither is nested within the other.

+In a strip plot:

+- **Factor A** (the *row factor*) is applied to **horizontal strips** running across each block
+- **Factor B** (the *column factor*) is applied to **vertical strips** running down each block
+- The **intersection** of a row strip and a column strip forms the experimental unit for the interaction A×B

+>**Key idea:** Both factors are randomised within blocks in perpendicular directions.
+The interaction is estimated at the smallest unit — the intersection cell — which typically has the highest precision.

+The blog offers a comprehensive explanation of strip plot design, covering its structure, methodology, and practical applications — [Read the blog](/posts/2026/05/strip-plot-design/).

 ---